vtex-apps/store-indexer/docs/README.md

 }'
 ```

-Now, copy the value of the key `product` of the returned value.
-With this value we can create our event for store-indexer.
+### Step 2: Create an Event for Store Indexer

-The curl bellow is an example of this event for a product with a mocked product
+After retrieving the event body, copy the value of the `product` key from the response.
+Use this data to create an event for the **Store Indexer**.
+Here's an example `curl` command with a mocked product:

 ```sh
 curl --location --request POST 'https://app.io.vtex.com/vtex.store-indexer/v0/{account}/{workspace}/_events' \
 --header 'Authorization: {auth}' \